 At least, 77.56 per cent of the new cases are from seven states and union territories.

 Kerala continues to report the highest daily new cases at 5,490.
-It is followed by Maharashtra with 3,579, while West Bengal reported 680 new cases.
+Maharashtra followed it with 3,579, while West Bengal reported 680 new cases.

-Six states and union territories account for 73.30 per cent of new deaths.
-Maharashtra saw the maximum casualties (70).
+Six states and union territories account for 73.30 percent of new deaths.
+Maharashtra saw the maximum number of casualties (70).
 Kerala and West Bengal follow with 19 and 17 daily deaths, respectively.